World Cup 2018 Predictions: Updated Final Picks Before Sunday's Knockout Play

 @hi29hi29 Ramos and Iniesta but yes.
 I just think De Gea is Spain's weak link.
 Breeds uncertainty throughout the defence.

-Spain will have to improve defensively if they are to progress particularly as Russia have already shown their pace on the counter-attack in wins over Egypt and Saudi Arabia.
+Spain will have to improve defensively if they are to progress, particularly as Russia showed their pace on the counter-attack in wins over Egypt and Saudi Arabia.

 The hosts were comfortably beaten 3-0 by Uruguay in their final group game, and Spain have the quality to inflict a similar result.